Ivanniour/Adaptive-MPC-for-Robots-Multi-Terrain-Trajectory-Tracking/README.md

 Related code will be open-sourced and come soon after sorting. ~~~~~

-This work has been submitted to the IEEE Transactions on Industrial Electronics for possible publication and is under review at present.
+This work has been submitted to the IEEE Transactions on Industrial Electronics (TIE) for possible publication and is under review at present.
 A preprint version of the paper can be seen on arXiv. (https://arxiv.org/abs/2303.18186)